Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 ![test run](./img/using_rapise_with_spiratest_guide44.png)

-If you have configured SpiraTest to capture screenshots during execution, there may also be visible in the Attachments tab of the test run:
+If you have configured RapiseLauncher to capture screenshots during execution, they will be embedded into the report:

 ![attachments tab](./img/using_rapise_with_spiratest_guide45.png)

 So, you now have a complete record of the automated test execution in SpiraTest, with the execution status of the appropriate test case and test steps updated, and a complete log of the testing activities.

-Since Rapise 6.6+ the Attachments tab also has the original report and log files attached:
+The Attachments tab of a test run contains all the screenshots, the original report and log files:

 ![Attached Report](./img/testrun_attachments.png)